mohammadaliawan/launch_school_RB101/lesson_4/collection_basics.md

 #### What is the Structure of Strings:

-Strings are made up of (COI)
-- individual characters (C)
-- that are ordered (O)
-- and have an integer based index.(I) (starting from 0)
+Strings use an integer based index that represents each character in the string.
+The index starts from 0 and increments by one.

 #### How to reference individual characters of strings:

 We can use the string element reference method to reference each character of a string.

 str[index] -> new_str or nil
+str.slice(index) --> new_str or nil

-If given a single integer as an argument to this method, this method returns a single character string at that index in the string.
+If passed a single index, returns a substring of one character at that index.

 The string element reference method is actually syntactical sugar for the String#slice method.